awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 `StorageCapacity`  <a name="cfn-fsx-filesystem-storagecapacity"></a>
 The storage capacity of the file system being created\.
 For Windows file systems, valid values are 32 GiB \- 65,536 GiB\.
-For Lustre file systems, valid values are 1,200, 2,400, 3,600, then continuing in increments of 3600 GiB\.
+For Lustre `SCRATCH_2` and `PERSISTENT_1` file systems, valid values are 1200, 2400, then continuing in increments of 2400 GiB\.
+For Lustre `SCRATCH_1` file systems, valid values are 1,200, 2,400, 3,600, then continuing in increments of 3600 GiB\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`